 As a working community we work collaboratively on projects, we share ideas and resources on the understanding that ‘what goes around comes around’.

 The Coaching Network hosts a range reciprocal events each year, these have included World Cafés that focused on coaching collaboration with local communities in North Wales, and world peace with the Welsh Centre for International Affairs in Cardiff.
 We have held a major conference with plenary speakers Edgar Cahn (founder of Time Banking) and Dr. Neil Wooding that focused on coaching and co-production in communities; we have been invited to speak at a TEDx event and to present the Coaching Network as a case study for the Training Journal Winter Conference.
-We have worked collaboratively and reciprocally with public and third sector organisations across Wales.

 If you or your organisation would like to know more please contact us.